Photobook Community Meta-list 2025

 Alec Soth is an American Magnum Photographer who has had various books of his work published by major publishers as well as self-published through his own Little Brown Mushroom.

-Wim van Sinderen is a Dutch retired journalist and curator who has worked as the curator at Kunsthal in Rotterdam and curator at the Fotomuseum Den Haag.
+Wim van Sinderen is a Dutch retired journalist and curator who has worked as curator at Kunsthal in Rotterdam and curator at the Fotomuseum Den Haag.

-Daniel Agee is a photographer, a marketeer, producer and an independent publisher of photo books at Good Fight.
+Daniel Agee is a photographer, marketeer, producer and an independent publisher of photo books at Good Fight.

 Ola Søndenå works at the Department of Special Collections at the University of Bergen Library; privately, he collects photobooks.